-Achieving all the transformative outcomes hinges on whether the collective infrastructure sector leadership can justify solutions capable of meeting all transformative outcomes and inspire infrastructure project teams to challenge themselves to deliver beyond what they have typically done prior.
+Achieving all the transformative outcomes largely hinges on whether infrastructure program/ project leadership can justify solutions capable of meeting all transformative outcomes and inspire infrastructure project teams to challenge themselves to deliver beyond what they have typically done prior.

 The first paper asks: are our current and emerging infrastructure leaders ready and able to lead the charge on achieving each transformative outcome?